Warner Project News

 If you look closely you see almost all of the Exit 8 Project is located in the median of I-89.
 There are many technical and environmental challenges.
 In October of 2013 we gathered a group of Federal Highway, NH Department of Transportation, Central NH Regional Planning, Warner Selectboard, Warner Conservation Commission and others to walk the route.
 We wanted to know if we could ever be given permission to put in a trail connecting Bagley Field to the village.
 That field report is available here.

 In January of 2023 The Friends of the Concord-Lake Sunapee Rail Trail and the Town of Warner applied to New Hampshire Department of Transportation for a Congestion Mitigation and Air Quality (CMAQ ) grant to help fund this project.
-As of late June 2023 this project is on the list of projects to receive federal funding.
+As of early December 2023 this project is on the list of projects to receive federal funding.
 The NHDOT project number is 44356.
 The partnership calls for the Friends of the Concord-Lake Sunapee Rail Trail to raise the matching funds for the project while the Town of Warner would manage the project.

-Update: Warner’s application for CMAQ funding has been added to the draft Ten Year Plan by NH Department of Transportation.
-The entire Ten Year Plan goes through its review process where the public, the Governor and the Executive Council all have opportunities to comment.
-If the project survives that process the Ten Year Plan will be signed in the June/July of 2024 timeframe.
-Once its official, NH Department of Transportation sends a municipal agreement to the town.
+The final Ten Year Plan will be signed in the June/July of 2024 timeframe.
+If the project is in the final plan, NH Department of Transportation sends a municipal agreement to the town.
 If the town moves forward with the project it could start the process in November/December of 2024 (which is as early as the fiscal 2025 projects can commence in practical terms.
 Fiscal 2025 starts Oct 1, 2024.)

 136 & 174 East Main